Business tips

 1. Reply with value

-Interacting with others’ tweets is one of the fastest ways to get noticed, but not all replies are created equal.
-A thoughtful, value-packed comment can create interest, drive engagement, and get Twitter followers to your profile.
+Interacting with others people's content is one of the fastest ways to get noticed, but not all replies are created equal.
+A thoughtful, value-packed comment can create interest, increase engagement, and get Twitter followers to your profile.

-• Target influential accounts in your niche: Reply to creators with established audiences (10k+ followers).
+• Target influential accounts in your niche: Respond to creators with established audiences (10k+ followers).
 Their posts often attract high traffic, giving your comment visibility.

 • Add to the conversation: Don't just comment with generic praise like “Great post!”
 Instead, provide insights, share your perspective, or ask a question that invites discussion.

-For example, how would you reply to the following Tweet: “5 AI tools that saved me 10 hours last week.”Low-effort reply: “Love this list!”
+For example, how would you respond to the following Tweet: “5 AI tools that saved me 10 hours last week.”Low-effort reply: “Love this list!”

 High-value reply: “I've used 3 of these tools, and [Tool X] has been a game-changer for streamlining email outreach.
 One tip: use it to auto-segment contacts for better targeting.”